hemantksingh/messup-learn/Cloud and Infrastructure/AWS/DR and Business Continuity.md

 * Serverless services like Lambda, API Gateway, SQS, SNS and EventBridge all automatically span across all availability zones in a given region.
 This means you don’t have to worry about spinning up multiple instances in a multi-AZ architecture because AWS handles it for you.

-* Using a database like DynamoDB, you get the high availability but you also have the option to turn on Point in Time Recovery (PITR).
-PITR allows you to restore your database with granularity down to the second for the past 35 days.
+* Using a database like DynamoDB, you get the high availability but you also have the option to turn on:
+  * **On Demand Backups**
+    * create full backups of your tables for long-term retention, and archiving required for compliance needs in regulated industries
+    * automated scheduled backup and retention enforcement using the AWS backup service
+    * copy backups between AWS regions and accounts (cross region and cross account)
+    * secure with copying the backups to AWS Backup Vaults with dedicated encryption key
+    * automatically move old backups to cold storage tier and save on backup costs
+    * enforce service control policies and permissions based on tags inherited from dynamodb tables
+  * Continuous incremental backups with **Point in Time Recovery** (PITR)
+    * allows you to restore your database with granularity down to the second in the last 35 days
+    * don't have to worry about creating, maintaining, or scheduling on-demand backups, thus do not effect provisioned throughput on the table or API latencies
+    * helps to recover from accidental writes and deletes.
+When you delete a table that has PITR enabled, DynamoDB automatically creates a backup snapshot called a *system backup* and retains it for 35 days which can be used to restore the deleted table to the state it was in just before deletion
+    * exporting to S3 and other AWS services for analytics
+    * you should have a really good reason for not to enable PITR on your production tables

 ## Multi-Region Serverless